 Eric Tung is a litigation associate in the Los Angeles office of Munger, Tolles & Olson.

 Mr. Tung has represented technology companies, entities that operate in highly regulated industries, and clients in the entertainment industry.
-His experience includes briefing substantive motions and appeals, taking and defending depositions, and interviewing and conducting investigations on behalf of corporate clients.
-His practice focuses on civil litigation and encompasses a variety of subject areas, including contract disputes, public utilities law, unfair competition, employee mobility, internal investigations, and the Brown Act.
+His experience includes briefing and arguing substantive motions, appellate practice, taking and defending depositions, and interviewing and conducting investigations on behalf of corporate clients.
+His practice focuses on civil litigation and encompasses a variety of subject areas, including contract disputes, public utilities law, unfair competition, employee mobility and internal investigations.

 Before joining the firm, Mr. Tung clerked for Justice Antonin Scalia of the U.S. Supreme Court and for Judge Neil M. Gorsuch of the U.S. Court of Appeals for the Tenth Circuit.